mariorod98/ObsidianVault/🌱 Seedbox/Untitled 1.md

-- I would implement a finite state machine
+- I would implement a finite state machine with each behaviour being a state.
+- The transition between states would be implemented through events.
+For example, if you are in the patrolling state and see the player, then the event of seeing the player would be dispatched and the enemy would change state